scubajorgen/pdok_top10nl_server/ThePdokStylingProject.md

 * Roads in tunnels are drawn dashed, including the interior; on the legend only outline are dashed, no interior is drawn
 * Aquaducts are shown conform the legend: however on TopRaster the road outlines are shown under the water, whereas in the legend they are not
 * Duikers with ```fysiekvoorkomen``` 'in afsluitbare grondduiker' are shown with the text 'Sl Gd', whereas on TopRaster they are indicated with 'Gd'.
 No specifics in Legend.
+* Buildings 'laagbouw' are dark grey instead of black, so black icons are still visible when the coincide with the building, which they often do
+* Friese namen are not displayed, only officiele en nederlandse namen

 ### Issues
 * Some attributes like ```typegebouw``` can have more values that are concatenated in one string, like 'stationsgebouw|toren' or 'kasteel|toren'.
 Unfortunately in Mapbox you cannot filter on _parts of_ an attribute, like ```LIKE '%toren%'``` if you specifially look for 'toren'.
 Therefore if you want to filter, you have take into account _all occuring combinations_ of attribute values that incorporate the value you are looking for.
 Unfortunately, these combinations can change in subsequent versions of the PDOK TopNl map.
 This makes it hard to maintain...